Table of Contents

 • {Total Hours} * {Hourly Rate}

-These fields will be used to summarize the results of a completed Project.
+These fields will be used to summarize the results of a completed Project:

-Create a Projects Page and Grid
+Step 4: Create a Projects Page and a Grid View

 • A link to view more details on each Project